A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Riemannian semismooth conjugate subgradient method

 \subsection{Line search}

-Since the search direction specified in Section \ref{Sec:search direction} cannot be guaranteed to be a descent direction, this section is dedicated to developing a Riemannian line search with an interval reduction procedure to ensure that the objective function decreases.
+Since the search direction defined by (\ref{eq:eta-update}) cannot be guaranteed to be descent, this subsection is devoted to developing a Riemannian line search incorporating an interval reduction procedure to ensure a decrease in the objective function.